 PR and marketing can sometimes overlap in these processes.
 This is where the difference between them gets misunderstood.

 While PR activities do contribute to results similar to those of marketing, it’s actually a more narrowed-down niche.

 PR is a subset of marketing that focuses on building relationships with the public in order to create a positive public image for a company or organization.
 It also has different disciplines, such as corporate communications, internal communications, marketing communications, crisis communications, etc.

-PR specialists focus on improving the image of their clients through communication and media channels such as TV, print, social media, and radio.
+PR specialists and promoting agencies focus on improving the image of their clients through communication and media channels such as TV, print, social media, and radio.
 Thus, one of their main goals is also preventing and handling PR crises.